 We’re not sure if rasmalai cake has made its way to America yet, but we sure hope it does soon!
 Rasmalai cake is a delicious, fluffy dessert served in India and Pakistan at weddings and festivals, as well as with breakfast or simply as an afternoon snack.
-Learn how to make this delightful Indian treat by reading this step-by-step recipe.

 What is Rasmalai cake?